browserengineering/book/book/security.md

             body += "Cookie: {}\r\n".format(cookie)
 ```

-Note that we check whether the `top_level_url` is set---it won't be if
+Note that we check whether the `top_level_url` is set---it won't be
-we're visiting the first web page loaded in a new tab.
+when we're loading the first web page in a new tab.

-To help secure our guest book, we can now mark our guest book cookies
+Our guest book can now mark its cookies `SameSite`:
-`SameSite`:

 ``` {.python file=server}
 def handle_connection(conx):